JHermosillaD/ROS/README.md

 Cpp codes
 -------------
-Codes written in C were tested in Gazebo using Ubuntu with ROS kinetic on a turtlebot3
+Codes written in C++ were tested in Gazebo using Ubuntu with ROS kinetic on a turtlebot3

 Arduino codes
 -------------